Friends with benefits: Terminology

-Cultural movements

 Third wave feminism

-According to research, women often report that they do not feel their needs are being met in FWB relationships.
-Third wave feminism is the evolution of second-wave feminism.
-Third-wave feminism is the belief that "young women should not be inhibited either by traditional norms of sexuality that stigmatize female sexual experimentation in non-committed relationships, nor by a sense that one form of sexual practice is more "feminist" than another (Williams & Jovanovic, pp. 158)."
-Third-wave feminism is often described in comparison to its past versions as “more evolved and sexually expressive, and third wave feminists defy the expectation that women's sexuality is simplistic.”
-Third-wave feminists also reject the notion that young women engaging in casual sex, FWB relationships, etc. should be labeled as "sluts".
+As an evolution of second-wave feminism, third-wave feminism is the belief that "young women should not be inhibited either by traditional norms of sexuality that stigmatize female sexual experimentation in non-committed relationships, nor by a sense that one form of sexual practice is more "feminist" than another" (Williams & Jovanovic, 2014, p.158).
+Third-wave feminism advocating for women to be able to freely explore their sexuality without consequences or judgment may manifest itself as a motivation for heterosexual women to engage in FWBRs.
+However, for some, feminism may also serve as a reason to avoid them given the dominant nature of peer pressure to participate in a FWBR on college campuses.

+Third-wave feminists also reject the notion that young women engaging in casual sex, FWB relationships, or other expressions of sexual agency should be labeled as "sluts."
+This term can discourage these women from pursuing their sexual desires or gaining insight about their own sexuality.

+Although, the sexual double standard, or the societal perspective that criticizes women's sexual behavior more than men's, may not be as prominent for women engaging in a FWBR since these relationships are usually a more private affair.
+The privacy may shield women from facing judgement from others for their sexual expressions and assign them more power and control.

 Arguments can be made by third wave feminists on both sides about the positives and negatives of FWB relationships.
-On the one hand, FWB relationships allow women to explore their sexuality in an affaire de coeur that can be considered "safe", even if it is non-committal, giving them the space to communicate their needs.
-On another hand, FWB relationships may not help women navigate the full extent of their sexual agency without exploitation.
+On one hand, FWB relationships allow women to explore their sexuality and desires in an affaire de coeur that can be considered "safe" due to the friendship accompanied in a FWBR, even if it is non-committal, giving them the space to communicate their needs.
+On the other hand, FWB relationships may not help women navigate the full extent of their sexual agency without exploitation.
+While there are benefits to FWBRs, the assumption that all women in a FWBR are sexually free with complete agency can be viewed as an oversimplification by feminists given the sexual double standard that may still influence their behavior and choices.

 Portrayal in media

-In 2011, the film Friends with Benefits, starring Justin Timberlake and Mila Kunis, was released which depicted a friends with benefits relationship between the two co-stars.
-Within the same year, the film No Strings Attached, starring Natalie Portman and Ashton Kutcher was also released.
-It as well depicted a friends with benefits relationship between its own two co-stars.
+In 2011, Friends with Benefits, starring Justin Timberlake and Mila Kunis, was released which depicted a friends with benefits relationship between the two co-stars.
+Within the same year, the film No Strings Attached, starring Natalie Portman and Ashton Kutcher was released, which also depicted a friends with benefits relationship.
+(By coincidence, Kutcher and Kunis, actors in the above films, married in real life in 2015.)
 Since then, the concept has become a phenomenon that is frequently referenced in popular culture and adopted by society.